mdolab/openconcept/docs/features/aerodynamics.rst

 This model uses the vortex-lattice method (VLM) and a surrogate model to compute the drag.
 The inputs to this model are the flight conditions (Mach number, altitude, dynamic pressure, lift coefficient) and aircraft design parameters.

-Users should set the following design parameters and options in the runscript.
+Users should set the following design parameters and options in the run script.

 .. list-table:: Aircraft design variables for VLM-based model
     :header-rows: 1